Introduction

 Can I use regular caulk to seal my chimney?

-No—use a high-temperature silicone sealant specifically designed for chimneys to ensure durability and effectiveness against heat and moisture.
+Regular caulk won’t work; opt for a high-temperature silicone sealant made for chimneys to ensure it withstands heat and moisture effectively.

 How often should I inspect my chimney for leaks?

-Yes, if you inspect your chimney at least once a year, especially before the rainy season, you can catch potential issues early and prevent costly repairs.
+Inspecting your chimney at least once a year, especially before the rainy season, helps you spot potential issues early and avoid expensive repairs.

 What should I do if I notice water stains around my chimney?